eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

   });
 }

-void waitForSubscribtion(iox::popo::UntypedSubscriber & subscriber) {
+void waitForSubscription(iox::popo::UntypedSubscriber & subscriber) {
   std::cout << "subscribed!\n";
   myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, sampleReceived);
-  myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::UNSUBSCRIBED, waitForSubscribtion);
+  myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::UNSUBSCRIBED, waitForSubscription);
   myCallbackReactal.detachEvent(subscriber, iox::popo::SubscriberEvent::SUBSCRIBED);
 }

 void waitForUnsubscribe(iox::popo::UntypedSubscriber & subscriber) {
   std::cout << "unsubscribed from publisher\n";
-  myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::SUBSCRIBED, waitForSubscribtion);
+  myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::SUBSCRIBED, waitForSubscription);
   myCallbackReactal.detachEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED);
   myCallbackReactal.detachEvent(subscriber, iox::popo::SubscriberEvent::UNSUBSCRIBED);
 }

 int main() {
-  myCallbackReactal.attachEvent(mySubscriber, iox::popo::SubscriberEvent::SUBSCRIBED, waitForSubscribtion);
+  myCallbackReactal.attachEvent(mySubscriber, iox::popo::SubscriberEvent::SUBSCRIBED, waitForSubscription);
 }

 ```

-## Overall changes
+### Solution
-### Condition Variable
+#### Condition Variable

   - add member `std::atomic_bool m_triggeredBy[MAX_CALLBACKS];`

     **Reason:**
-      - The reactal will iterate through this array to know who was triggering it
+      - The reactal will iterate through this array to find out by which event it was triggered
-      - It is cache local so very fast to iterate.
+      - It is cache local, since it is one piece of contiguous memory which can be put directly
+        into the CPU cache when it is being iterated.
+Therefore it is very performant.
-      - WaitSet approach are callbacks which have overhead implementation
+      - WaitSet approach are callbacks which have an overhead implementation
         and performance wise.
+        * implementation, since we have to manage set and reset all the callbacks
+        * performance, when we call a callback with every iteration, we have to first load the
+            callback into the cpu cache (generates cache misses for all the other callback
+            elements in the vector which is being iterated).
+In the callback a method in an
+            object is called (the object has to be loaded again into the cpu cache, cache miss for
+            every member which is not used by the method).

     **Alternative:**
       - Create a new class or provide a template bool array size argument to the